dalalkurdish/Arcade-Game/README.md

 ## How to play the game locally ..?

-1- Clone or download the project from that green buttun.
+1- Clone or download the project from that green buttun.</br>
-2- Once you cloned or downloaded the project open the folder.
-3- Open the index.html file on your browser to play the game.
+2- Once you cloned or downloaded the project open the folder.</br> 3- Open the index.html file on your browser to play the game.</br>
 4- The instructions above will teach you how to play.
 ## Hope you like my project 🙂 ...